okapigirl/sawyer-sage/canon-and-backlog.md

 - He gave blank stare "okay" again, but you *kept pushing* instead of accepting the deflection
 - Asked what was going on in his head → he said you asked him to hold you accountable
 - You clarified: that doesn't mean stating worry and ending the conversation
-- Data: You held the line even when he didn't meet you.
-You didn't collapse trying to make him. **That matters.**
+- **Data: You held the line even when he didn't meet you.
+You didn't collapse trying to make him.
+This is capacity shift.
+This matters.**

 ---